 Mandar Apte

-One thought on “With the release of macOS Big Sur & macOS Monterey, the user cannot format External Hard Disk to ‘Mac OS Extended (Journaled, Encrypted)’ format as there is no option to do the same.
+One response to “With the release of macOS Big Sur & macOS Monterey, the user cannot format External Hard Disk to ‘Mac OS Extended (Journaled, Encrypted)’ format as there is no option to do the same.”

 I want to encrypt my HHD but as you mentioned Mac OS Extended (Journaled, Encrypted) is no longer available on Big Sur.